 Flying out on Easter Sunday?
 Can’t get to worship at New Joy?
 Some congregations have a service called an Easter Vigil – essentially this is an Easter Eve service on Holy Saturday.
 You are most likely to find these services at some Lutheran, Episcopalian, and Roman Catholic Churches.
 This service features Scripture passages outlining the history of God’s work of salvation, starting in Genesis and culminating with the resurrection of Jesus.
 In many congregations the Easter Vigil is also the primary service of the year for baptisms.
 Before you leave town, check websites of local congregations to see if one is hosting an Easter Vigil.

-Do a Family Devotion
+Do a Household Devotion

 Easter is a Season, Not Just a Day